alemuscyber/MitreAttack-Lab/README.md

 - *Not every documented ATT&CK technique has platform-appropriate tooling available — validating tool/OS compatibility before committing to a technique saved significant rework.*

-- *Alert grouping settings matter operationally: without "group all alerts from this rule into a single incident", a single real brute-force testing generated over 300 duplicate incidents in a matter of hours — a good reminder of how incident fatigue happens in real SOC environments.*
+- *Alert grouping settings matter operationally: without "**group all alerts from this rule into a single incident**", a single real brute-force testing generated over 300 duplicate incidents in a matter of hours — a good reminder of how incident fatigue happens in real SOC environments.*